aledgriffiths79/cookbook/README.md

   + I added a background image to the index page from [pxhere](https://pxhere.com/)

   + To have the application up and running i added recipes and recipe images myself as part of testing.
-I attained this from [bbcgoodfood](https://www.bbcgoodfood.com/)
+I attained this from [BBC GoodFood](https://www.bbcgoodfood.com/)

 ### Acknowledgements